uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The statements gathered will form part of a permanent collection of documents relating to residential schools.

 Under the terms of the Settlement Agreement, the federal government and the churches were obliged to turn over relevant documents in their possession to the Commission.
-The Commission has had to overcome some significant challenges to completing this task, and has had to seek court direction to resolve disputes with the parties about the handing<!--x-->
+The Commission has had to overcome some significant challenges to completing this task, and has had to seek court direction to resolve disputes with the parties about the handing <!-- page 037 -->over of documents.
-over of documents.
 Once the Commission’s document-collection processes began, it became increasingly apparent that Canada would not produce numerous documents that appeared to be relevant to the Commission’s work.[^2]

 First, the federal government declined to produce all relevant documents held in its national archives, Library and Archives Canada.